ome/devspace/README.md

 *   Copy the SSH and Git configuration files used for fetching and pushing the Git repositories under `slave/.ssh` and `slave/.gitconfig`.
 This is usually your own SSH and Git configuration files.
-    You need to use a public key without a passphrase and a `.gitconfig` file containing the following sections:
+Make sure that the permissions of the key are not too open.
+If this is the case, change the permissions e.g. ``chmod 400 YOUR_KEY` You need to use a public key without a passphrase and a `.gitconfig` file containing the following sections:
     ```